Association chairman, Pat Pawsey, offers another essential selection of news and views from in and around the enthusiastic FFA

 When it’s possible to date the vehicle by other means, a letter should be written explaining both the loss of the original VIN number and the methodology used for dating the vehicle.
 The applicant then sends that to the DVLA, applying for a new VIN number.
 Once received, it should be stamped on the vehicle and evidence supplied, and an age-related registration mark should then be issued.

 If you need help to register your vehicle, please email the name and address it’s to be registered to, a contact number plus the make and model.
-If it’s been previously registered, the registration mark, together with any evidence to support that, should be sent via email to: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If it’s been previously registered, the registration mark, together with any evidence to support that, should be sent via email to:

 Pat Pawsey, FFA chairman